Buying a Pontoon Boat? Here are your Choices

 There are those who just want to get out on the water, and have a fantastic time while out there.
 They value spacial environments that encourage social interactions, and have all the amenities necessary to create and maintain a relaxing environment.
 Engineers are faced with the challenge of creating floorplans that achieve all of that, which takes years of listening to customers and making tweaks and adjustments to respond to changing technologies and customer needs.
 Most leisure pontoons that you’ll find are fully equipped with seating benches, tables, bar stools, sunpads, and other furniture that make for a comfortable environment.
 Many pontoons also have features that supplement their standard features, including refrigerators, sinks, grills, toilets, and other items that you may find in your living room.
 If you’re thinking about investing in a leisure pontoon, you may find it a challenge to make your way back into shore at the end of the day.

 In the end, you’ll only find out the pontoon boat that you really want by seeing it in person.
 You can go to your local boat show to take a look at models and options that fit your boating needs.
-You can also take a look at Manitou’s buying guide to see all the options that we have, and find a Manitou dealer near you using our search tool.
+You can also take a look at Manitou’s buying guide to see all the options that we have, and find a Manitou dealer near you using our dealer search tool.